 This impressive FDA-registered hearing aid now features a water-resistant design and an improved battery that offers longer life.
 It is nearly invisible while wearing and comes with a 45-day, risk-free trial.

-There is a small learning curve when it comes to adjusting these innovative hearing aids.
+There is a small learning curve when it comes to adjusting these.

 Hearing loss is a widespread condition that affects millions of people globally.
 Sadly, it is often overlooked, disregarded, or accepted as part and parcel of the aging process.
 But the mental, emotional, and physical effects of hearing loss can be devastating and should never be ignored, regardless of age or severity.